maccody/KanaChordPlus/software/dictionaries/README.md

 - 44492 Japanese Word frequency list (44492-japanese-words-latin-lines-removed.txt).
 Source: [hingston/Japanese Github repo](https://github.com/hingston/japanese/blob/master/44492-japanese-words-latin-lines-removed.txt)

 The following files are programatically generated by the Python script:
-- kana_kani_subset.txt - List of Unicode hexidecimal values to submit to [LVGL font converter](https://lvgl.io/tools/fontconverter).
+- kana_kanji_subset.txt - List of Unicode hexidecimal values to submit to [LVGL font converter](https://lvgl.io/tools/fontconverter).
 - kanji_ms.h - Contains character strings for meanings of Kanji meaning in English.
 - kanji_md.h - Data structures containing Kanji Unicode values, rank of commonality, and references to English meaning string.
 - onyomi.h - Data structures forming the dictionary of onyomi (Chinese) readings for Kanji.
 - kunyomi.h - Data structures forming the dictionary of kunyomi (Japanese) readings for Kanji.
 - nanori.h - Data structures forming the dictionary of nanori (name) readings for Kanji.
 - dictionary.h - Data structures forming the dictionary of common Japanese words containing Kanji.

+Once generated, the C header files are copied to the directory containing the Arduino source code.
+The file kana_kanji_subset.txt can be copied to the directory where the font file is located, but it is not strictly necessary.

 A fairly high-level flow of the Python script is as follows:
 - Import supporting libraries (lines 1 - 4) and define helper functions: